CSTR-Edinburgh/waffler/README.md

 ### Training and synthesis (multispeaker)

-These commands will build and generate from system P0 described in XXX.
+These commands will build and generate from a system comparable to P0 described in the paper.

 Modify the first line of the config file `./config/arctic_multispeaker_01.cfg` to point to the full path of your `$WAFFLER` directory.
 Then: